maheshsawase/C-Programs/README.md

 # C-Programs
-Here, I done some programs in C language.
+I have developed several programs in the C programming language.